apache/druid/docs/querying/segmentmetadataquery.md

 - `strict`:  If there are any segments with unknown aggregators or any conflicts of any kind, the merged aggregators list is `null`.
 - `lenient`:  Druid ignores segments with unknown aggregators.
-Conflicts between aggregators send the aggregator for that particular column to null.
+Conflicts between aggregators set the aggregator for that particular column to null.
 - the aggregator for that particular column.
 - `latest`: In the event of conflicts between segments, the aggregator from the most recent segment will be selected for that particular column.